NYPD/right-hand-drive/content/post/celica-audio-and-nav-upgrade.md

 ## Intro

 So you bought yourself an ST205 and want to upgrade the sound system to the 21st century?
-Well you are in luck as the process is very straightforward and hopefully with this article you will be able be ready for any roadblocks that I've run into.
+Well you are in luck as the process is very straightforward and hopefully with this article you will be able be ready for the roadblocks that i've run into.
 Although straightforward, expect this to take a bit of time to fully complete.
 If you have all the parts and tools beforehand, a solid weekend of tinkering should be all you need.

 This article is not a complete guide and will assume you are capable of removing panels, soldering connections, crafting mounts, etc. This is also my first article on the site so formatting and flow will probably be wonky.